codebyaz/qa-app/README.md

 # the QA app
 Address QA artifacts, tests practices using jest and Cypress while CI using GitHub actions and more.

+*general statement: this document is considering an expo project typed with typescript

 ## sections
 *general statement: this document is considering an expo project typed with typescript

+- [X] fundamentals and best practices

 ### fundamentals
 - [ ] project structure
 - [ ] commit patterns: https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716